 The Privacy and Data Sovereignty (PDS) component is composed of two modules: the Data Sovereignty module and the Privacy module.
-The Data Sovereignty module implements an OAuth2.0 authorization server, and its evaluation was performed in D4.4.
+The Data Sovereignty module implements an OAuth2.0 authorization server and it interacts with ledgers through an interface (Blockchain I/O, see deliverable D2.7) for recording blockchain-based tokens, as well as for logging access tokens to a smart contract-based log.
+The authorization server is responsible for creating tokens (JWT and Ethereum ERC-721 tokens) after it receives access requests from clients.
+Evaluation of this functionality of the PDS component is contained in D4.4.
 In this deliverable we are focusing on the Privacy module of the PDS component.